Sidon Sea Castle: Description

 Today, the castle consists primarily of two towers connected by a wall.
 In the outer walls, Roman columns were used as horizontal reinforcements, a feature often seen in fortifications built on or near former Roman sites.
 The rectangular west tower to the left of the entrance is the better preserved of the two.
 There is a large vaulted room scattered with old carved capitals and rusting cannonballs.
 A winding staircase leads up to the roof, where there is a small, domed Ottoman-era mosque.
 From the roof, there is a view across the old city and fishing harbor.
-The east tower isn't as well preserved and was built in two phases; the lower part dates to the Crusader period, while the upper level was built by the Mamluks.
+The east tower is not as well preserved and was built in two phases; the lower part dates to the Crusader period, while the upper level was built by the Mamluks.
 There has also been evidence of the old Phoenician city being buried under the sea in the area surrounding the castle: structures of walls, columns, stairways, remains of buildings, statues and cisterns.